• NH and friends NoktahHitam is my alter ego. I am a nocturnal Web Developer at Laman7. Part time innovator, full time procrastinator.

 pss: There’s many more I’d like to add, but it’ll be a long list.
 Care to do the honor?

-There are 22 Comments for “A Typical Malay in Foreign Land”
+22 replies on “A Typical Malay in Foreign Land”

 He wants to mix around, he really does..